10 Marketing Ideas on a Budget for Your T-Shirt Business

 10. Contest Prizes – Partner with the local radio station when they run a contest.
 You may be able to negotiate to offer your T-shirts as prizes for free air time mentioning your business as the prize sponsor.
 Put together a prize pack with a T-shirt, cap, and bag.

 9. Car magnets – Use your car as a moving billboard.
 Get a good size car magnet for each side of your car.
 You can find companies online that will print them and are not very expensive.
-Another option are window clings.
+Another option are window decals.
 If you have a larger budget, consider a full car graphics wrap, especially if you drive a lot!

 8. Guerilla marketing – This will take some real thinking and creativity, but if done right, can make a big impact.
 These are not your traditional marketing and advertising methods.
 Guerilla marketing is thinking outside-of-the-box marketing tactics, usually done in a localized area.
 Good guerilla marketing can generate press coverage and a lot of word of mouth advertising in your area.
 Search on Google images to get your creative juices flowing and get inspired for your own ideas.